RedChow/PythonOPCUADeviceSimulatorGUI/README.md

 * datatype
 * timer (timer name must be listed in the timers section)
 * function

 The function element contains many sub-elements that depend on the function used.
+The required elements are listed above in the "XML Function Element" section of each function.

 # Future Plans